GoogleCloudPlatform/java-docs-samples/spanner/leaderboard/README.md

     [Click here](https://console.cloud.google.com/flows/enableapi?apiid=spanner.googleapis.com&showconfirmation=true)
     to visit Cloud Platform Console and enable the Google Cloud Spanner API.

-3. Create a Cloud Spanner instance via the Cloud Plaform Console's [Cloud Spanner section](http://console.cloud.google.com/spanner).
+3. Create a Cloud Spanner instance via the Cloud Platform Console's [Cloud Spanner section](http://console.cloud.google.com/spanner).

 4. In a terminal shell, change directory to the version of the application you want to run: